Free Massachusetts Public Record Searches (Access Databases)

 Massachusetts Fair Information Practices Act (FIPA)

-Under Massachusetts Fair Information Practices Act, the Office of the Attorney General (AGO) may disseminate personal data/public information under these conditions:
+Under the Massachusetts Fair Information Practices Act, the Office of the Attorney General (AGO) may disseminate personal data/public information under these conditions:

 1. The subject of the data/information provides written permission/consent.